tomjoht/tomjoht.github.io/_posts/2019/12/2019-12-07-api-design-usability-arnaud-lauret-podcast.md

 <figure style="float: right; padding-left: 15px"><a href="https://www.manning.com/books/the-design-of-web-apis"><img style="max-width: 200px" src="https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/design-of-web-apis.png" /><figcaption><i>The Design of Web APIs</i>, by Arnaud Lauret</figcaption></a></figure>

+{{site.data.alerts.tip}} See also this topic in my API course: [API design and usability](/learnapidoc/evaluating-api-design.html).
+In this topic, I expand on many of the principles Arnaud discusses in his book. {{site.data.alerts.end}}

 ## Podcast topics

 Here are some of the API design/usability topics we chat about in the podcast: